marcusanthonylorenzo/portfolio-landing-page/README.md

 ## Description

-_One day, I would like to produce a more intuitive, responsive page that is clean of blocks, borders, and any sort of "obvious" components.
-I structured the layout as a resume but, ideally with more time, would like to create a more interactive webspace._
+_I structured the layout as a resume but, ideally with more time, would like to create a more interactive webspace.
+Also, no theme was used i.e. Figma, Photoshop, Shopify.
+One day, I would like to produce a more intuitive, responsive page that is clean of blocks, borders, and any sort of "obvious" components._

 ## Setup/Installation Requirements

-* Download and install Git Bash (Windows) or open Terminal(Mac)
+* Download and install Git Bash (Windows) or open Terminal(Mac).
-* Open Git Bash or Terminal and type "~/desktop"
+* Open Git Bash or Terminal and type "~/desktop" (type all commands without quotes, this is just to clarify the command strings!).
+* This will bring you to your desktop location on the command line, to receive files.
-* After type "git clone https://github.com/marcusanthonylorenzo/portfolio-landing-page_"
+* Next, type "git clone https://github.com/marcusanthonylorenzo/portfolio-landing-page".
-* Once completed, type "Code ."
+* Once completed, type "Code ." or open in any text editor.
+I recommend [VS Code](https://code.visualstudio.com/).
-* Once opened, open index.html via live server.
+* Once your text editor is open, access "index.html" via live server or manually with your browser.

 ## Github Pages Link: